PMP® exam moves to PMBOK® 8th Edition in

 Pass Guarantee Eligibility Timeline

-The 3-month plan naturally satisfies all four requirements with room to spare.
+The 3-month plan naturally satisfies all three requirements with room to spare.

 Weekly Time Budget